yxtay/Senior-DE-Tech-Challenge/README.md

 - Securing access to the environment and its resources as the company expands
 - Security of data at rest and in transit
 - Scaling to meet user demand while keeping costs low
+- Maintainance of the environment and assets (including processing scripts)

 You will need to ensure that the architecture takes into account the best practices of cloud computing.
 This includes (non-exhaustive):